 2. How are DHA and breastfeeding related, and why is it helpful?

-In Expect the Best by Elizabeth Ward, MS, RD, she explains that DHA is the main fat in the brain.
-In fact, it is a part of every single cell in your child’s brain.
-Infancy is such an important time for DHA to be present in the diet, especially since the brain accumulates DHA rapidly from the last trimester of pregnancy up until 2 years of age.
-DHA accumulates in the membranes of the retina and neural tissue too and is essential for proper development of the infant’s nervous system.
+DHA is a part of every single cell in the human body.
+In Expect the Best by Elizabeth Ward, MS, RD, she explains that DHA is also the main fat in the brain.
+In fact, your baby’s brain accumulates DHA rapidly from the last trimester of pregnancy up until 2 years of age.
+DHA is especially vital to help support healthy brain and eye development in infants.*

 3. What about EPA?
 Don’t I need that too?

 During infant development, DHA and breastfeeding get all the attention.
-This is due to its connection to the brain, vision, and nervous system development.
+This is due to its connection to brain, vision, and nervous system development.
+But eicosapentaenoic acid (EPA) is another essential omega-3 fatty acid.
+EPA is also part of cell membranes and plays an important role in keeping your cells healthy.*

 4. Can I get all the DHA I need from fish?

-The 2015-2020 Dietary Guidelines for Americans recommend that pregnant and lactating women consume at least 8 and up to 12 ounces of seafood per week which supplies 250 mg EPA and DHA daily.
-Sadly, we fall well below this goal, consuming an average of just 3 to 4 ounces of seafood per week.
+The 2020-2025 Dietary Guidelines for Americans recommend that pregnant and lactating women consume at least 8-12 ounces of low-mercury seafood per week.
+Most women fall short of this goal, consuming an average of 5 ounces of seafood per week.

 5. Can I get DHA from other foods like walnuts?